 WHAT Widely eaten by people across the world, corn is a staple food crop grown in many countries.
 Although we often associate the yellow variety when we think of corn, it comes in several other varieties featuring an array of colors, including red, pink, black, blue and purple.

-The most common eaten varieties are popcorn and sweet corn.
+The most commonly eaten varieties are popcorn and sweet corn.
 However, refined corn products are also widely used as food ingredients.
 Some examples include polenta, cornmeal, corn flour, corn syrup, corn oil, and tortillas.

 BENEFITS There are several anti-oxidant benefits you can derive from all varieties of corn.
 However, recent studies have indicated that different varieties have different anti-oxidant benefits from the combination of phytonutrients.
 For example, the yellow variety has high concentrations of lutein and zeaxanthin.
 In the case of the blue variety, it’s the anthocyanins.
-Recent studies have shown that the anti-oxidant activity of the purple variety is comes from hydroxybenzoic acid.
+Recent studies have shown that the antioxidant activity of the purple variety comes from hydroxybenzoic acid.

-Unlike many other foods that will lower its efficacy and drastically reduce its anti-oxidant benefits, studies have shown that exposing corn to temperatures as high as 65-93 degrees celsius does not significantly lower corn’s anti-oxidant capacity.
+Unlike many other foods that will lower its efficacy and drastically reduce its antioxidant benefits, studies have shown that exposing corn to temperatures as high as 65-93 degrees celsius does not significantly lower corn’s antioxidant capacity.

 HOW Corn is generally sweet-tasting and easy on the palate.
-With its sweet taste and generally neutral smell, it can be added to a variety of dishes to make them more visually stunning, including salad, Asian stir-fry dishes, side dish in western food, or even popcorn (without the butter, sugar and salt, of course!).
+With its sweet taste and generally neutral smell, it can be added to a variety of dishes to make them more visually stunning, including salad, Asian stir-fry dishes, a side dish in western food, or even popcorn (without the butter, sugar, and salt, of course!).